-- The minutes of meetings and Terms of Reference for the Group will be published on the Scottish Government website.
+- The minutes of meetings and Terms of Reference for the Group will be published on the Agency Operations Reference Group page on the Scottish Government website.

 Members are invited to participate based on their direct practical experience of delivering localised services as well as for their knowledge and understanding of the communities and people who services will be provided for.
 Meetings will be attended by named members.
 Any substitutes attending should be notified to the Chair in advance of the meeting.

 Members are asked to feedback and share the relevant outcomes from the Group to their organisation and wider partners to help build an understanding of the agency and its activities.

 Additionally Group members are expected to declare any conflict of interest that may arise in the course of discussions and not discuss or share any confidential information outside of the Group.

 The full membership list, together with the organisations and interests that they represent is listed in Annex A.

 |Miriam Craven (Chair)||Scottish Government||Scottish Government|